harshu-2001/News/README.md

 A new way to see news .

 ## Details
-Red Birds app built with Flutter and :
+Rocket News app built with Flutter and :

 - Firebase authentication and firebase database[to store user data ]
 - next version contain search feature , multiple ways to login or signup